John Bowe (actor): Early life and career

 In April 2010, Bowe joined the cast of London's West End production Priscilla, Queen of the Desert – The Musical, playing the part of Bob.

-In September 2011, he appeared as Judge Turpin in Sweeney Todd at Chichester, a role he continued in the West End transfer.
+In September 2011, he appeared as Judge Turpin in Sweeney Todd: The Demon Barber of Fleet Street at Chichester, a role he continued in the West End transfer in 2012.

 In September 2014, Bowe joined the cast of Emmerdale, playing Lawrence White, the former lover of Harold Birch, the husband of Edna Birch (Shirley Stelfox).
-He arrived with his daughter Chrissie (Louise Marwood), his grandson Lachlan (Thomas Atkinson) and Chrissie's fiancé, Robert Sugden (Ryan Hawley), whom he openly despised.
-Bowe's departure from Emmerdale was announced in April 2017, however he did not leave until January 2018, when his character was killed off in a car accident.
+He arrived with his daughter Chrissie (Louise Marwood), his grandson Lachlan (Thomas Atkinson), and Chrissie's fiancé, Robert Sugden (Ryan Hawley), whom he openly despised.
+Bowe's departure from Emmerdale was announced in April 2017, however, he did not leave until January 2018, when his character was killed off in a car accident.

 During the COVID-19 pandemic, Bowe initially supported UK government measures.
-In April 2020 he reported contracting COVID-19 and "nearly dying" of the disease.
-However, over time Bowe started objecting to the ongoing restrictions.
-In November 2021 Bowe announced he had joined the Reform UK Party and was campaigning against government restrictions.
+In April 2020, he reported contracting COVID-19 and "nearly dying" of the disease.
+However, over time, Bowe started objecting to the ongoing restrictions.
+In November 2021, Bowe announced he had joined the Reform UK Party and was campaigning against government restrictions.